sdnfv/openNetVM/tools/Pktgen/README.md

 2.3 Configure Pktgen for openNetVM
 -------------
+1. Run the ONVM manager and retrive the MAC address being used.

-Pktgen script files are located in `openNetVM-Scripts`, found in the Pktgen directory.
+Pktgen script files are located in `openNetVM-Scripts`, found in the `tools/Pktgen` directory.

-1. Modify mac and optionally src/dest ip in the `pktgen-config.lua`.
+2. In the `pktgen-config.lua` file, modify the MAC address to match that being used by the ONVM manager.
+Optionally, you may want to modify the src/dest ip as well.

+Further guidance on Pktgen configuration for ONVM can be found in [ONVM's Pktgen Wiki page](https://github.com/sdnfv/openNetVM/wiki/Packet-generation-using-Pktgen).

 2.4 Run pktgen
 -------------